 Business has a major role to play in helping to achieve The Wildlife Trusts' vision of A Living Landscape and Living Seas.
 As landowners, partners and supporters businesses can play their part in ensure we have a healthy natural environment to pass on to the next generation.

-Almost 100 years ago a group of visionaries led by a businessman (and expert naturalist), Charles Rothschild, set out to protect places for wildlife and set in place the foundations for the nature conservation movement in the UK.
+Over 100 years ago a group of visionaries led by a businessman (and expert naturalist), Charles Rothschild, set out to protect places for wildlife and set in place the foundations for the nature conservation movement in the UK.
 Today those sites - moors, meadows, woods, rivers - are the cornerstones from which The Wildlife Trusts is leading the restoration of habitats and ecosystems right across the UK.

 The realisation of The Wildlife Trusts’ visions of A Living Landscape and Living Seas is dependent on business once again playing a full role – as a member of their local community, as a major landowner and major user of the marine environment.